strath-ace/smart-xai/Sentinel_2A_Case_Study/README.md

-# smart-xai - Google OR-Tools Sentjinel-2A Case study
+# smart-xai - Google OR-Tools Sentinel-2A Case study

 The structure of this folder is shown below<br/>

 Sentinel 2A Case Study<br/>

-1.Environment
+ - Environment
- -Data
+ - Data
 |    |    |<br/>
 |    |    |-Land
 |    |    |-Ground Stations